fidsusj/SWE-Seminar/README.md

 ### Forward snowballing (140 initial results)

-As agreed on in the research planning, only white papers from IEEE Xplore or ACM got evaluated.
+As agreed on in the research planning, only papers from IEEE Xplore or ACM got evaluated.

 __IEEE Xplore:__